jeffreysbrother/tcg-sitemap/README.md

 sitemapSuffix : -sitemap.xml
 ```

-This will produce a sitemap index index like this:
+This will produce a sitemap index named **sitemap.xml** structured like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>